anhdung-dtvth/anhdung-dtvth/README.md

 </h1>

 <h3 align="center">
-  A passionate Electrical Engineering and Informatics student from Hanoi University of Science, VNU.
+  A passionate Electronic Engineering and Informatics student from Hanoi University of Science, VNU.
 </h3>

 ---